 During the year ended 30 June 2022, the Group undertook a review of its unbooked tax losses in conjunction with updated forecast financial information of the relevant entities in the Group.
 As a result, the Group has determined it is probable that future taxable profit will be available to utilise previously unbooked tax losses in the TIL Australia tax consolidated group.
 Accordingly, an additional deferred tax asset of \$25 million has been recognised as at 30 June 2022.

-Corporate Report for the year ended 30 June 2022 Introduction and overview Business performance Governance and risk Directors' report Remuneration report Financial statements Sustainability supplement Security holder information
+Corporate Report for the year ended Introduction Business Governance Directors' Remuneration Financial Sustainability Security holder 30 June 2022 l and overview performance and risk report report statements supplement information

 Deferred tax assets and liabilities